clayne/hacktical-c/stream1/README.md

 }
 ```

 The first implementation is file streams, which simply delegate to `stdio`.
-If `opts.close_file` is `true`, the file is closed with the stream.
+If `close_file` is `true`, the file is closed with the stream.

 ```C
 struct hc_file_stream_opts {